 and be foremost in wisdom among Hellenes everywhere.

-For mortals the greatest thing a man can achieve is to become king.
-The ending then reads a bit oddly to a modern audience.
-Pindar’s ends his victory ode by celebrating his own wisdom and expresses a hope for future commissions from the tyrant; a little self-advertisement.
-It is details like this that forcibly remind our audiences that Pindar is a professional poet, who rolls out the praise for those who pay him well.
+For mortals the greatest thing a man can achieve is to become king, like Hieron.
+But these closing lines read a bit oddly to a modern audience.
+Pindar’s ends his victory ode with a self-advertisement, expressing a hope for future commissions.
+It is details like this that forcibly remind our audiences that Pindar is a professional poet, praising those who pay him.

 The Greeks were acutely aware of the ephemerality of life and happiness.
 In the Odyssey, Odysseus travels down to the Underworld and finds it a grey and bleak place, where the great heroes of the Iliad are reduced to shades, barely indistinguishable from the other countless dead.
-The only protection from this bleak namelessness was immortal fame.
-This is why victory odes like those of Pindar were so important to Greek society: the brightness of fame and song challenges the darkness of silence.
+The only protection from this bleak namelessness was immortal earthly fame.
+This is why victory odes like those of Pindar were so important to Greek society: the brightness of fame and song is a challenge to their mortality.

 Gerber, Douglas (1982) Pindar’s Olympian One: A Commentary.